senzing-garage/knowledge-base/proposals/quickstart-grpc/load-user-data.md

 ## Identify data sources

-4. To add your data sources to the Senzing configuration, determine the list of data sources used in your data.
+4. To add data sources to the Senzing configuration, determine the list of data sources used in the data.
-   Then in the following example, modify the value of `DATASOURCES` to match your data.
+   Then in the following example, modify the value of `DATASOURCES` to match the data.

     1. :pencil2:
        Copy/**modify**/paste the following into the interactive Python session